burizz/whitelist-aws-ips/README.md

-# Lambda for whitelisting amazon IP ranges
+# Lambda for whitelisting Amazon IP ranges in Security Groups
 Lambda for updating Security Group Egress rules with AWS IP Ranges Pulls latest JSON from - https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html

-*This was done just for coding practice in Go, so it's probably not a good idea to use it for anything serious.*

-Remaining todo :
+TODO :
+- [x] Download Amazon IP file JSON file and parse JSON data structure
+- [x] Update list of IP ranges in Security Groups / Describe Security Groups
-- [x] Accomodate for SG limit of 60 inbound/outbound rules (maybe counter and them to multiple SGs ?)
+- [x] Work around SG limit of 60 inbound/outbound rules
-- [x] Send array of IP ranges to updateSecurityGroup and update them in SG
-- [ ] Convert to lambda function handler
 - [ ] Persistent way of storing previousDate var and checking it - SSM param store ?
 - [ ] Update only entries that don't exist already, as it seems AWS handles the already exist part with errors
-- [ ] Better error handling -  errors.New("") or log.Fatal(err)
+- [ ] Better error handling
+- [ ] Implement lambda function handler instead of main
+- [ ] Figure out a good way to link all SGs at the end into a single one - inheritance ?

 ### Go Dependencies
 ```